Universitat Politècnica de València (UPV)

 UPV (through its R&D Group on Microwave Applications from Research Institute on Telecommunications and Multimedia Applications, iTEAM) is a key player in analyzing and designing passive microwave components.
 They specialize in the practical use of available full-wave commercial software, and they are skilled in developing specific software tools to deal with all kinds of problems.
 The GAM-UPV team, in close collaboration with the company AURORASAT (former spin-off of the GAM research group), has expertise and heritage in analyzing high-power breakdown effects of the space market.
 They have achieved this expertise through several R&D activities developed for the European Space Agency (ESA).

-Their participation in SELECTOR will present an opportunity to extend GAM-UPV's capabilities in the high-power area of additional types of components not yet covered.
-This will expand the range of applicability of its tools and techniques, widely extending their present capabilities.
-On top of this, it will also open new market niches such as high-power medical applications.
-Overall, this activity will help achieve a significant increase of potential new research areas and active participation in new international projects.
+Their participation in SELECTOR was an opportunity to extend GAM-UPV's capabilities in the high-power area of additional types of components not yet covered.
+This has expanded the range of applicability of its tools and techniques, widely extending their present capabilities.
+On top of this, it has also opened new market niches such as high-power medical applications.
+Overall, this activity helped to achieve a significant increase of potential new research areas and active participation in new international projects.

-Phase 1: Increase knowledge through additional research capabilities gained through executing this project, which will ease the extension of our present capabilities (in terms of high power and high-frequency technologies) to other products for the same sector (space).
+Phase 1: Increase knowledge through additional research capabilities gained through executing this project, which eased the extension of our present capabilities (in terms of high power and high-frequency technologies) to other products for the same sector (space).

 Phase 2: Use newly-acquired capabilities of other products/components for new market niches, such as high-power medical applications.

-Because of this activity, GAM-UPV will confirm its leadership as a participant researching high-power effects and high-frequency technologies for the space sector by increasing its present strengths and capabilities in this area.
-At the same time, this project will allow the group to apply the newly-acquired knowledge in new market niches with future perspectives.
+Because of this activity, GAM-UPV has confirmed its leadership as a participant researching high-power effects and high-frequency technologies for the space sector by increasing its present strengths and capabilities in this area.
+At the same time, this project allowed the group to apply the newly-acquired knowledge in new market niches with future perspectives.